 Why add more gesso?

 Even though many of these canvases are pre-primed and claim to be ready to go they can still be thirsty.
-Meaning they will absorb your paint making it a bit difficult to glide your brush along.
+This means they will absorb your paint fast, making it a bit difficult to glide your brush along.

-Also the paint will absorb into the canvas dulling the colors and when you want bright, vibrant paintings, that is not acceptable!
-I love bright colors and easy strokes so adding another couple layers helps so much.
+Also, when the paint absorbs into the canvas you must use more paint and if you don’t it can dull the colors.
+Gesso is inexpensive and easy to apply so why wouldn’t you?
+I love bright colors and easy strokes so adding another couple of layers of gesso helps so much.

 This applies to both acrylic paints and oils.